Basic Usage Examples

 Simple Function Explanation

-Get an explanation for a basic function
+Get a breakdown for a basic function

-Code to Explain
+Source to Explain

 function calculateDiscount(price, percentage) {